- Firm Set Up

 Lead schedules and Tickmarks

 Accessing a Lead Schedule, and reviewing these often will ensure figures in your accounts are accurate and checked.
-Comments and referencing can be included in Lead Schedules.
+Comments and references can be included in Lead Schedules.
 For further information on Lead Schedules click here.

 MyWorkpapers also has generic Tick Marks that can be added for your review of the Lead Schedule.
 For further information on Tick Marks click here.